Team email collaboration: A complete guide to boost productivity

 Keep everything together:

-Use internal comments to discuss emails before sending external replies. @mention specific people when you need input, but keep the discussion attached to the original conversation.
+Use Shared Conversations and Team Comments to have internal discussion on emails before sending external replies. @mention specific people when you need input.

 AI-native email collaboration tools